-The CTBTO is an international organisation that will be established upon the entry into force of the CTBT, a treaty that outlaws nuclear test explosions.
-The organisation will be tasked with verifying the ban on nuclear tests and will therefore operate a worldwide monitoring system and may conduct on-site inspections.
-As the treaty is not yet in force, the state signatories resolved in 1996 to establish the Preparatory Commission to the CTBTO, which carries out the necessary preparations for the effective implementation of the CTBT and prepares for the first session of the Conference of State Parties.
-The commission comprises state signatories and has a supporting executive secretary and Provisional Technical Secretariat (PTS).
-Furthermore, to effectively achieve the mandate of the commission, there are policymaking organ meetings, namely Article XIV Conference, Advisory Group, Working Group A, and Working Group B.
+The CTBTO is an international organisation that would be established upon the entry into force of the CTBT, a treaty that outlaws nuclear test explosions.
+The organisation would be tasked with verifying the ban on nuclear tests and therefore operates a worldwide monitoring system and may conduct on-site inspections.
+As the Treaty is not yet in force, the States Signatories resolved to establish the Preparatory Commission (the Commission) to the CTBTO in 1996, which will carry out the necessary preparations for the effective implementation of the CTBT and prepare for the first session of the Conference of State Parties.
+The Commission comprises State Signatories and has a supporting Executive Secretary and the Provisional Technical Secretariat (PTS).
+Further, to effectively achieve the mandate of the Commission, there are policy-making organ meetings, namely; Article XIV Conference, Advisory Group, Working Group A and Working Group B.

-The commission arranged the following virtual meetings during the reporting period:
+The Secretariat participated in the following meeting of the CTBT during the report period: